iobis/manual/access.md

 We have produced a video demonstration of how to use the Mapper.

 The mapper allows users to visualize and inspect subsets of OBIS data.
-A variety of filters (taxonomic, geographic, time, data quality) is available and multiple layers can be combined in a single view.
+A variety of filters are available (taxonomic, geographic, time, data quality) and multiple layers can be combined in a single view.
 Layers can be downloaded as CSV files.

 ![Screenshot demonstrating where how to download a particular layer](images/mapper-DL.png){width=40%}